MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp-integration.md

 You must also be sure to set up a matching item in the PlayFab catalog, with the same product ID.

-### Making the Purchase
+### Making the purchase

-Once you have set up the items in the **Store**, you can enable the in-app purchase in your app.
+Once you have set up the items in the store, you can enable the in-app purchase in your app.

 1. Make the purchase in the application, and be sure to request a receipt.
    - This document explains the process: [making in-app purchases with UWP](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.store.currentapp#Windows_ApplicationModel_Store_CurrentApp_RequestProductPurchaseAsync_System_String_System_Boolean_).